-We will not receive any of the proceeds from the sale of the Warrant Shares by the Selling Stockholders pursuant to this prospectus.
-We may receive up to \$1,115,000.00 in aggregate gross proceeds from cash exercises of the Warrants, if exercised in full, based on the per share exercise price of the Warrants.
-Any proceeds we receive from the exercise of the Warrants will be used for working capital and general corporate purposes.
+We will not receive any of the proceeds from the sale of the Shares by the Selling Stockholders pursuant to this Reoffer Prospectus.
 The Selling Stockholders will pay any agent's commissions and expenses they incur for brokerage, accounting, tax or legal services or any other expenses that they incur in disposing of the shares of Common Stock.
-We will bear all other costs, fees and expenses incurred in effecting the registration of the shares of Common Stock covered by this prospectus and any prospectus supplement.
-These may include, without limitation, all registration and filing fees, SEC filing fees and expenses of compliance with state securities or "blue sky" laws.
+We will bear all other costs, fees and expenses incurred in effecting the registration of the shares of Common Stock covered by this Reoffer Prospectus.
+These may include, without limitation, all registration and filing fees, Commission filing fees and expenses of compliance with state securities or "blue sky" laws.